Germinating the seeds

 Watering -- Aim to keep the soil evenly moist (but not constantly saturated).
 After the first year, they can tolerate drier soil.

 Climate -- The plant comes from low- to mid-elevations in Chile, where summers are warm and nights are cool.
 It's possible that hot days with warm nights could stress it, but i suspect it can adapt.
 It can handle a few degrees of frost (-4°C), but it's best to protect it from prolonged frost, especially when young.
 I would protect them from very high or low temperatures the first 6-12 months.

-Fertilizing -- Feed every 7-10 days with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
-After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+Fertilizing -- The first 3 months, feed every 10 days with a small amount of dilute liquid fertilizer (1/8 strength).
+Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
+After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Or continue feeding every 10 days with liquid fertilizer at 1/8 strength.